Debra A. Castillo

 Research

 In her research, she specializes in contemporary narrative from the Spanish-speaking world (including the United States), gender studies, cultural theory, and theater.
 She is the author, co-author, translator, or editor of a dozen books and around a hundred and fifty scholarly articles.
-Debra is frequently seen nationally and internationally for conference keynote addresses, invited lectures, and distinguished lecturer appointments in the US, Australia, Canada, Europe, Latin America (Mexico, Argentina, Chile, Puerto Rico, Perú, Costa Rica), India, Korea, and Taiwan.
+Debra is frequently seen nationally and internationally for conference keynote addresses, invited lectures, and distinguished lecturer appointments in the US, Australia, Canada, Europe (UK, France, Norway, Belgium, Romania, Poland), Latin America (Mexico, Argentina, Chile, Puerto Rico, Perú, Costa Rica), and Asia (India, Korea, and Taiwan).

 Teatrotaller